SAP-samples/automation-pilot-examples/aicore-cf-apps-report/README.md

 * *identityProvider* -  Identity provider to be used

 :information_source: Some of the needed information is available in your subaccount's *Overview* page under *Cloud Foundry Environment*.
-:information_source:  Cloud Foundry Apps Insights example uses model `gpt4-32k`

-> [!NOTE]
->Some of the needed information is available in your subaccount's *Overview* page under *Cloud Foundry Environment*.

-> [!CAUTION]
->Cloud Foundry Apps Insights example uses model *gpt4-32k*

-> [!NOTE]
->With small changes the insights can be modified in the prompt.
+:information_source:  **CloudFoundryAppsInsights** example uses model `gpt4-32k` and with small changes the insights can be modified in the prompt